Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/02_QC_and_alignment.md

 -S ~/ngs_course/chipseq/results/bowtie2/H1hesc_Input_Rep1_chr12_aln_unsorted.sam

 ```
-> **NOTE:** If you had untrimmed fastq files, you would want use local alignment to perform soft-clipping by including the option `--local`.
+> **NOTE:** If you had untrimmed fastq files, you would want to use local alignment to perform soft-clipping by including the option `--local`.

 ---